Alpha Lipoic Acid For Skin: Benefits, How To Use, And Risks

 - Soothes And Nourishes Dry Skin

 Dry skin is more prone to damage and needs intensive care to look healthy and nourished.
-Using alpha-lipoic acid on dry skin may work wonders to make it soft, smooth, and supple.
+Using alpha-lipoic acid on dry skin may make it soft, smooth, and supple.
 However, more research is warranted in this regard.

 - May Reduce Skin Damage From Smoking